-- HE 4.1: Encourage mixed-income development projects citywide and especially in high opportunity, resource-rich, and transit accessible areas. - HE 4.2: Continue to proactively promote ADUs citywide and especially in high opportunity resource-rich areas through the ADU Toolkit, Safe Legalization Program, and ADU Incentive Program. - HE 4.3: Promote medium-density and missing middle housing options such as duplex, triplex, or fourplex units, including those resulting from the SB 9 provisions. - HE 4.4: Pursue funding and support financing for the development and preservation of housing for lower- and moderate-income households, the Milpitas workforce such as teachers, and individuals with special housing needs. - HE 4.5: Prioritize and facilitate the development of new housing units affordable to extremely low, very low, low, and moderate-income households. - HE 4.6: Continue to implement the City's Affordable Housing Ordinance and State Density Bonus to encourage development of housing affordable to very low-, low- and moderate-income households. - HE 4.7: Promote homeownership opportunities for low- and moderate-income households through continued access to first-time homebuyer's loans. - HE 4.8: Support alternative housing types, such as micro-units, intergenerational housing, cohousing, live/work units, units for individuals with a live-in aide, and manufactured or modular housing. - HE 4.9: Support alternative models of homeownership, such as community land trusts, shared equity programs, and collective ownership models. - HE 4.10: Continue to work with non-profit developers to build affordable housing and supportive housing for people with special needs - HE 4.11: Work with the development community to encourage innovative housing solutions and models for constructing and preserving ownership and rental housing. - HE 4.12: Explore the use of CDBG funds for pre-development costs, including acquisition and site clearance, reducing the cost for affordable housing.
+- HE 4.1: Encourage mixed-income development projects citywide and especially in high opportunity, resource-rich, and transit accessible areas. - HE 4.2: Continue to proactively promote ADUs citywide and especially in high opportunity resource-rich areas through the ADU Toolkit, Safe Legalization Program, and ADU Incentive Program. - HE 4.3: Promote medium-density and missing middle housing options such as duplex, triplex, or fourplex units, including those resulting from the SB 9 provisions. - HE 4.4: Pursue funding and support financing for the development and preservation of housing for lower- and moderate-income households, the Milpitas workforce such as teachers, and individuals with special housing needs. - HE 4.5: Prioritize and facilitate the development of new housing units affordable to extremely low, very low, low, and moderate-income households. - HE 4.6: Continue to implementRegularly review and update the City's Affordable Housing Ordinance and State Density Bonus ordinance to ensure both increase the production encourage development of housing affordable to very low-, low- and moderate-income households. - HE 4.7: Promote homeownership opportunities for low- and moderate-income households through continued access to first-time homebuyer's loans. - HE 4.8: Support alternative housing types, such as micro-units, intergenerational housing, cohousing, live/work units, units for individuals with a live-in aide, and manufactured or modular housing.

+- HE 4.9: Support alternative models of homeownership, such as community land trusts, shared equity programs, and collective ownership models. - HE 4.10: Continue to work with non-profit developers to build affordable housing and supportive housing for people with special needs - HE 4.11: Work with the development community to encourage innovative housing solutions and models for constructing and preserving ownership and rental housing. - HE 4.12: Explore the use of CDBG funds for pre-development costs, including acquisition and site clearance, reducing the cost for affordable housing. - HE 4.13: Continue to release land designated as surplus for development of affordable housing and other uses.